Gontier-Julien/docker-dns-over-https/README.md

 # Docker-dns-over-https 📦
-A docker super tiny image using distroless as it base to run [a DOH server](https://github.com/m13253/dns-over-https)
+A docker super tiny image using distroless or scratch as it base to run [a DOH server](https://github.com/m13253/dns-over-https)
->_This image is execpted to run behing a web server like NGINX._
+>_This image is execpted to run behing a web server like NGINX or Traefik._

 # Featury bits & pieces 🪡
-A DOH server in a super tiny image (~8.5MB!)
+A DOH server in a super tiny image (>8.5MB!)

-This image come _ATM_ without any openssl support or arm64, but will in a near futur.
+This image come _ATM_ without any openssl support or arm64, but will in a near futur _maybe_.

 It principaly a base image for me and a learning one to build tiny secure docker image.